 For each new project, the steelwork contractor will assess the design to determine how best to undertake the fabrication and how to control dimensions to ensure proper fit-up and assembly at site.
 For large roof trusses, box girders, and for large bridges with steel decks, this may well include a project specific regime of dimensional tolerances on sub-assemblies; these would be compatible with the tolerances set by the designer for the finished building or bridge.

 Geometrical tolerances are specified in Annex B of BS EN 1090-2.
 Tolerances are grouped three distinct categories:

 - Essential tolerances.
 These are the limits of permissible deviation for the mechanical resistance and stability of the structure and are used to support conformity assessment to BS EN 1090-1.

 - Functional tolerances.
 These are the limits of permissible deviation for fit-up and appearance.
 Two classes of deviation are given, class 1 being the less onerous and is the default for routine fabrication.
 Class 2 requires more expensive and special measures through fabrication and erection.

 - Special tolerances.
 Individual projects may specify special tolerances, either as a modification of the essential or functional tolerances or for aspects not already covered.
 There is a need for certain additional tolerances on most bridge structures, and these should generally be implemented via the Specification for Highway Works.
 Guidance on geometrical tolerances for bridges is available in GN5.03

 The values of the permitted deviations for both essential and functional manufacturing tolerances are given in tables BS EN 1090-2 B.1 through to B.14.
 Essential and functional erection tolerances are given in Tables B.15 to B.25.
-As an alternative to the functional tolerances in Annex D, BS EN 1090-2 does allow the use of BS EN ISO 13920; this is more likely to be used in cases of heavily welded structures where distortion from welding is the dominant factor in determining the dimensions and shape.
+As an alternative to the functional tolerances in Annex B, BS EN 1090-2 does allow the use of BS EN ISO 13920; this is more likely to be used in cases of heavily welded structures where distortion from welding is the dominant factor in determining the dimensions and shape.
 That standard specifies general tolerances for linear and angular dimensions and for shape and position of welded structures.

 [top]Causes of fabrication distortion